|Taste of the Wild Appalachian Valley Small Breed

 Senior dogs can begin to have dental issues or lose teeth.
+The best dog food for small dogs that are aging should address this challenge.
 Canned wet food is a great way to make sure that they get nutrition while allowing them to stay comfortable as they eat.
 For very senior dogs who may not have many (or any) teeth, this food is easy to thin with water as well.

 - High in protein to help your aging dog stay active

 Choosing the Best Food: What to Look For

 When deciding which food is the best dog food for small dogs, consider how easy and affordable the food is to buy, the quality of the ingredients, and your pet’s individual tastes.
 Here we look at each of these factors:

 High-quality dog food for any breed can get expensive, so consider your budget before you spend hundreds of dollars on dry kibble or canned wet food.
 You can find affordable food right in your grocery store pet aisle.
 Even if you opt for a more expensive special order dog food, think about the extra cost of shipping.
 Buying in bulk or ordering through a retailer that offers a subscription discount can be great ways to save money.